timomeh/filezilla-sitemanager-cli/README.md

 ## 🔥 Warning 🔥

-This tool makes it very easy to access your FTP passwords.
+This tool makes it very easy to access your ftp passwords.
 However, FileZilla stores passwords unencrypted.
-If you leave your PC unattended, hax0rz have access to those passwords anyway.
+If you leave your pc unattended, hax0rz have access to those passwords anyway.

 ## Usage